U53RW4R3/SCPA/SCPA Phases/Tactics && Techniques && Procedures (TTPs) Phases/Information Gathering/02 - Active Fingerprinting/Enumeration/Network Protocols/DHCP/Nmap.md

-# DHCP

-## 01 - Nmap
+# Nmap

 `$ sudo nmap -sU -p 67 --script dhcp-discover <IP>`

-- **These NSE scripts discovers the local network which is why an IP is not required as an input**
+- These NSE scripts discovers the local network which is why an IP is not required as an input

 `$ sudo nmap --script broadcast-dhcp-discover`